Season 6, Episode 5

-Podcasts have become a powerful tool for scholars to share ideas beyond the classroom.
-In an era when the traditional methods (books, articles, of engaging the wider public in scholarship and research about religion are fading, podcasts offer an accessible space for broader audiences to engage with the field.
-This episode of Religion & explores the growth of podcasts designed and led by scholars of religion and considers how these platforms function as public scholarship in a moment of fractured attention.
-Join us for a conversation that highlights creativity, accessibility, and the evolving role of scholars in shaping public discourse about religion.
+Podcasts have become a tool for scholars to share ideas beyond academic publishing and the classroom.
+In an era when the traditional methods (books, articles) of engaging the wider public in scholarship and research about religion are fading, podcasts offer an accessible space for broader audiences to engage with the field.
+This episode of Religion & explores the growth of podcasts designed and led by scholars of religion and considers how these platforms function as public scholarship in a moment of fractured attention and limited opportunities to share knowledge otherwise.
+What are their promises?
+Are there downsides and should we be concerned?
+Join us for a conversation that highlights creativity, accessibility, challenges, and the evolving role of scholars in shaping public discourse about religion.

 Religion &: Center Conversations on the State of Religion and the Current Moment